petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 At a high level:

 * Liferay SaaS - All installation, maintenance, upgrades, etc. are handled by Liferay.
-* Liferay PaaS - Have Liferay manage your cloud infrastructure while you still having fine-tuned control over your database, file storage, backups, etc.
+* Liferay PaaS - Have Liferay manage your cloud infrastructure while keeping control over your database, file storage, backups, etc.
 * Liferay Self-Hosted - Have full control and ownership of all aspects of deployment and maintenance of Liferay.

 ## Liferay SaaS